AnuragSharma5893/AnuragSharma5893/README.md

 ![Profile views](https://gpvc.arturio.dev/Anuragsharma5893)

 - 🔭 I’m currently working on this page.
-- 🌱 I’m currently learning New technology like AI,ML,and so on...
+- 🌱 I’m currently learning New technology like AI, ML, and so on...
-- 📫 How to reach me: You can visit my LinkedIn , twitter also you can e-mail me directly.
+- 📫 How to reach me: You can visit my LinkedIn and Twitter or e-mail me directly.